scott-cjx/NVFCanBus/docs/README.md

 ## 1.2.
 Examples

-Apart from bare bones `tx` and `rx` examples for using NVF_CAN wrappers, we also have examples for:
+Apart from bare bones `tx` and `rx` examples for using NVF_CanBus wrappers, we also have examples for:

 | Example                                                       |       Status        | UNO |  Bluepill  |
 |---------------------------------------------------------------|:-------------------:|:---:|:----------:|